 Our climate is now more prone to periods of drought during both early spring and summer.
-This can mean that dry areas of the garden are becoming drier, or that some areas need watering which is not sustainable in the long term.
+This can mean that dry areas of the garden are becoming drier, or that some areas need constant watering which is not sustainable in the long term.
 Some gardens in the south and east of the country may need plants which are more adapted to drought and which will survive with no or minimal watering.

-When should you water?
-If the plants or shrubs show signs of stress, which will be shown by actual wilting, leaf drop, if the leaves become very dull and the plants look tired.
-Water to the roots and if the hot sunny weather is continuing, watering in the morning or evening when it is cooler reduces water evaporation.
+Watering can become essential if the plant shows signs of stress, which are withering leaves, wilting, leaf drop, browning the the leaves which become dull and the plants look tired.
+When this happens, water to the roots and if the hot sunny weather is continuing, watering in the morning or evening when it is cooler reduces water evaporation.
 Early in the season, lay a mulch over the border to help retain moisture.

 Drought-resistant plants and shrubs are amongst some of the most colourful and attractive garden plants, and there are lots to choose from.
 There are so many lovely plants illustrated below, having a dry border is definitely an asset to any garden.
 It is also a benefit to bees, as many of the plants below are visited by bees and pollinators.

 In 2022, during our severe drought, the RHS did a survey to find out which plants suffered the most in the heatwave.

 Find out what not to plant in dry areas.